 Challenger Metro Bank has appointed Nova Everidge, an internal applicant, as its new director of asset finance.

-Everidge will now succeed Mollett in the role, as he leaves Metro to join United Trust Bank (UTB) in a role that will see him lead their asset finance business and build out their SME lending proposition.
+Everidge will now succeed Mollett in the role, as he leaves Metro to join United Trust Bank (UTB) in a role that will see him lead its asset finance business and build out its SME lending proposition.

 Harley Kagan, group managing director at United Trust Bank, said: “Nathan has an exceptional track record in the asset finance industry and his success in growing Metro Bank’s asset finance business is testament to his experience, business acumen and leadership skills.